guestyorg/create-react-app/README.md

 * `yarn add eslint-config-airbnb`
 * `yarn add eslint-config-prettier`

+If you encounter any issue with the migration, please `#contact-platform-fe`

 #### Breaking changes:

 `CLUSTER` and `GUESTY_ENV` are no longer passed to build